Pupil Premium

 Last Year's Pupil Premium Expenditure

-The Department for Education makes it clear that the total Pupil Premium funding received by the school should be used to support the academic achievement of Pupil Premium students as a whole.
+The Department of Education makes it clear that the total Pupil Premium funding received by the school should be used to support the academic achievement of Pupil Premium students as a whole.
 At St Benedict’s our overriding aim is to ensure that all students reach their potential both academically and socially.
 To this end, Pupil Premium funds are used to support the curriculum and curriculum enrichment opportunities, so as to ensure that the utmost is done to help engage students in school life, and to raise overall attainment.

 Funds are used in a variety of ways to provide additional support, intervention and opportunities for all students, but with a special focus on those receiving free school meals.

-Some examples of support and intervention that have taken place include:
+Some examples of support and intervention are:

 Pupil Premium Impact